If you’re a woman over 50 at an important crossroads in your life —

 - Roundtrip transportation from/to Denver DIA airport

-- Transportation between airport and Chautauqua (Good news: regular Super Shuttle and bus services from airport come directly to our site)
+- Transportation between airport and Chautauqua (Regular Super Shuttle and bus services available from airport directly to our site)

-- Optional massage.
-This may be pre-scheduled for your enjoyment on our 3rd night.
+- Optional massage which may be offered for your enjoyment via pre-scheduling.

-Why give yourself the gift of this 2019 Fall Women’s Retreat?
+Why give yourself the gift of this “Further Becoming” Retreat in 2020?

 Because no one can hear your inner voice more clearly than you.